How to import JSON files in ES modules

 returns the text/javascript

 MIME type, and the browser starts executing this static file?
 This approach is way too easy to exploit.
-Not great!
+Back to the drawing board!

-To not only rely on content types, the next iteration was Import Assertions.
+To not only rely on content types, the next iteration were Import Assertions.
 With them, developers were responsible for defining the module type.

 // Legacy: Import Assertions